ohaal/murmur-failover-daemon/README.md

 If not installed as a service, go to the folder it was installed and run `./murmur-failover-daemon.py`

-To connect to the server, use the hostname configured to point at the multiple IP addresses.
+To connect to the (now failover protected) server, use the hostname configured to point at the multiple IP addresses.

 ## Known shortcomings